What's Inside

 Be sure to document the results and actions from your reviews.

-Once you’re ready to go for ISO 27001 certification, you’ll need to choose an accredited certification body to perform the audit—Stage 1 and Stage 2 audits.
+Once you’re ready to go for ISO 27001 certification, you’ll need to choose an accredited certification body to perform the ISO 27001 audit—Stage 1 and Stage 2 audits.
 A Stage 1 audit primarily reviews your documentation and determines your readiness for Stage 2.
 Stage 2 is a full review of your ISMS to ensure conformance with the requirements, that applicable controls are implemented and effective, and that you meet your internal policies and procedures.

 Findings in your audit may create an opportunity to improve your information security strategy.
 If your auditor identified any nonconformities, be sure to implement corrective actions and track their effectiveness.